TheAxeC/cardinal/README.md

 Cardinal has been confirmed to compile and run on Linux (Arch Linux and Ubuntu), Windows (8.1 and 10) and MacOSX (Yosemite).

-The codebase is about **12000 lines long** which keeps the language and libraries small.
+The codebase is about **12000 lines long** (and an additional 1000 lines in  Cardinal) which keeps the language and libraries small.
 It is fully documented and easily understandable.
 You can skim [the whole thing][src] in one sitting.
 Cardinal is written fairly clean.
 It's written in warning-free standard C99.
 It compiles cleanly as C99 or C++98 and onwards.